Essential oil of sage

 To capture their oils, the clary sage (salvia sclarea) and dalmatian sage (salvia officinalis) are both distilled.
 I prefer clary sage, and I love oil of sage mixed with lavender for a classic cleansing effect.
 It is often recommended with lavender and rosemary as a hair conditioner.
 It is a stimulant to the skin and helps heal breakouts because of its cooling effect.
 It is effective on normal, blemished, or over-hydrated skin.
 Sage is great in the bath and is an effective deodorant.

-It is wonderful in toners and astringents and has a clean scent.
+It is wonderful in organic toners and astringents and has a clean scent, demonstrated in our nourishing facial cleanser, a fabulous organic cleanser featuring rosemary and sage.
 I also like it in the bath with lavender and juniper for a relaxing, pleasant, detoxifying experience.

 Sage is antiseptic, healing, disinfectant, astringent, so is used in sick rooms, directly on insect bites, and as a mouthwash.
 Clary sage is used to regulate hot flashes for women during menopause.
 The essential oil is used as an anti-depressant.
 Because it is euphoria-producing, it is also known to be an aphrodisiac.

 Clary sage oil has a high content of linalol.
 Pure essential oil of clary sage is very expensive, often used in organic skin care products for older women to maintain youthful appearing skin.